rpriam/book1/README.md

 3. Linear models with numpy and scikit-learn <br />

-Theory for the linear regression  <br />
+Theory for linear regression  <br />
 Theory for logistic regression <br />
 Loglikelihood and loss function <br />
 Analytical expression of the derivatives  <br />